WPoelman/ud-boxer/data/misc/notes.md

 ---

-You cannot differentiate compounds based on NOUN -[compound]-> NOUN, wether they need to become a single sense or an adjective-like role (example: en/gold/p05/d2113).
+You cannot differentiate compounds based on NOUN -[compound]-> NOUN, wether they need to become a single synset or an adjective-like role (example: en/gold/p05/d2113).
 The same goes for proper adjectives in most cases (colors get combined).